kartik-v/bootstrap-fileinput/README.md

 ### Error Events

 #### fileerror
 This event is triggered when a client validation error is encountered for an uploaded file.
-This allows access to an object `params` as a parameter.
+This allows access to an object `data` as a parameter.

 - `data`: object/associative array containing the following
     - `id`: the preview thumbnail identifier (or undefined if not available)